 - 8.1 A couple is two persons on stage dancing in physical connection for a minimum of 70% of the whole routine.
-This could be either two Special Olympics athletes or one Special Olympics athlete and one Unified Partner. - 8.2 Ballroom - 8.2.1 Choose between one of the ten dances: Slow Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep, Samba, Cha Cha, Rumba, Paso Doble, Jive or any combination. - 8.2.2 Once decided which dance or combo is chosen the following elements are required: - 8.2.2.1 The routine needs to include three recognizable figures from the Alex Moore, Walter Laird, ISTD, or Guy Howard technique books - 8.2.2.2 The routine needs to include a minimum 6 seconds side-by-side piece.
-One hand connection is allowed - 8.2.2.3 The routine needs to include a 360degree rotation on one leg - Each dancer of the Couple must execute the required elements.
+This could be either two Special Olympics athletes or one Special Olympics athlete and one Unified Partner. - 8.2 Ballroom - 8.2.1 Choose between one of the ten dances: Slow Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep, Samba, Cha Cha, Rumba, Paso Doble, Jive or any combination. - 8.2.2 Once decided which dance or combo is chosen the following elements are required: - 8.2.3 Each dancer of the Couple must execute the required elements. - 8.2.3.1 The routine needs to include three recognizable figures from the Alex Moore, Walter Laird, ISTD, or Guy Howard technique books - 8.2.3.2 The routine needs to include a minimum 6 seconds side-by-side piece.
+One hand connection is allowed - 8.2.3.3 The routine needs to include a 360degree rotation on one leg

+Each dancer of the Couple must execute the required elements.